top of page

 Benefits of LISS

 LISS offers a range of benefits for individuals seeking to improve their overall fitness and health.
-Below we highlight a few benefits of LISS.
+Below, we highlight a few benefits of LISS.

 1. LISS Burns Fat

 While HIIT is often praised for its fat-burning potential, LISS can also be effective for fat loss.
 During LISS, your body primarily burns fat for fuel, especially when combined with a calorie-controlled diet.
+Let's frame it differently: Is LISS better than HIIT for fat loss?
+LISS is better for long-term sustainability and fat oxidation, while HIIT is superior for boosting metabolism (EPOC) in a short window.
+A mix of both is usually ideal.

 2. Improved Cardiovascular Health